-There is no single way of identifying an individual who is likely to be susceptible to an extremist ideology.
+There is no single way of identifying an individual who is likely to be susceptible to radicalisation into terrorism.
 Radicalisation can occur quickly or over a long period.

-Staff will be alert to changes in student's' behaviour.
+Staff will be alert to changes in students' behaviour.

 The government website Educate Against Hate and charity NSPCC say that signs that a learner is being radicalised can include: